The ABCs Of Saving A Failing School

 SANCHEZ: Through the 1970s and '80s, the academic program was demanding.
 Kids worked hard.
 They wanted to come to Beach High, says Dionne Hoskins, class of '88 and president of the school's alumni association.

-Ms. DIONNE HOSKINS (President, Alumni Association, Alfred Eli Beach High School): You had the doctor's children, the lawyer's children, the teacher's children, the trolley driver's children - you had everyone going to that same school.
+DIONNE HOSKINS: You had the doctor's children, the lawyer's children, the teacher's children, the trolley driver's children - you had everyone going to that same school.

 SANCHEZ: Today, the majority of students at Beach High live in poverty.
 Most arrive two, three, four years behind, performing well below the academic standards set by the state and federal government.
 Hoskins says there's a core of teachers at Beach High today, though, who believe students, no matter how poor, can achieve.